Interviews with Orthodontic lab-owners Christopher Gajewski and Stefano Negrini and VPs, Josh Dobson and Sam Stevenson

 Digital Impressions Are More Than Impressions

 Many doctors are still only concentrating on the small picture of digital orthodontics: marketing, digital records, and perfectly fitting retainers.
-In the big picture, there is digital set-ups, treatment planning and simulation, aligner systems, indirect bonding and so much more including ways for the doctors to save time through less appointments.
+In the big picture, there are digital set-ups, treatment planning and simulation, aligner systems, indirect bonding and so much more including ways for the doctors to save time through fewer appointments.

 “All of my marketing,” said Gajewski, is two parts: 1) I am here and I am 100% digital and 2) This is what you can do with digital.”
 In the new business model – as Dobson pointed out – "we have to collaborate more with orthodontists and dentists, work with them to develop the full potential of a digital workflow.”

-A digital workflow is more efficient and cost effective for doctors, which they are catching on to quickly as strong growth in intraoral scanner sales points to.
+A digital workflow is more efficient and cost-effective for doctors, which they are catching on too quickly as strong growth in intraoral scanner sales points to.

 Negrini adds, “It may be difficult for labs to understand, but to protect your future, you need to invest money on going digital.”